 No matter if this is your first time in Antwerp, or if you have been to the city many times before, I’m sure that you’ll find some inspiration in this guide to some of the best hidden gems of Antwerp.

 Some of these places are better known than others and locals might not even consider them as ‘hidden’, but you won’t find most of them in the standard Antwerp city guides.
 And even if you visit just a few sites from this list, it will make your city trip to Antwerp so much more memorable!

-I hope that this guide will inspire you to spend more time in Antwerp, discover the city deeper, and get a bit off the beaten path.
+I hope that this guide will show you that there are so many more reasons to visit Antwerp than it looks at first sight.
+I also hope to inspire you to spend more time in Antwerp, discover the city deeper, and get a bit off the beaten path.
 And once you look at it through different eyes, you’ll definitely want to come back again.

 READ ALSO: Top Places to See & Things to Do in Antwerp